knbknb/ai-system-roles/EXAMPLE.md

 Some good collections, presented with both good Prompt Design and GUI Design in mind, and with a lot of additional information:

 - [Prompt Library](https://docs.anthropic.com/claude/prompt-library) by Anthropic AI for Claude LLM
 - [Prompts from top-rated GPTs in the GPTs Store](https://github.com/ai-boost/awesome-prompts) - Anonymously curated by "AI-Boost".
 4.9k Stars on GitHub as of Aug.
 2024.
+There a re many collections like this on the web.

-There are many, many more such collections on the web.
+- [Prompt Engineering](https://github.com/NirDiamant/Prompt_Engineering) - Curated by Nir Diamant.
+Useful and comprehensive set of tutorials and implementations.
+1.9k Stars on GitHub as of Nov.
+2024.